 “Small, local businesses not only add character to a marketplace, but also have greater ability to provide products and services custom-tailored for their consumer base.
 Catering to local consumers is often more difficult for large chains because they often rely on corporate marketing plans.
 Whereas chains tend to homogenize, small local businesses tend to diversity, enhancing the unique qualities of a marketplace and generating a sense of community pride.” — Jennifer Leaver, senior research analyst at the Kem C. Gardner Policy Institute

 7. Local Staycations Matter, Too

-More ways to support local by taking mini adventures on your Utah road trip
+Want more ways to support local?
+Take a mini adventure on your Utah road trip

 Read more on how to support Utah's local artists.